Share on

 This may sometimes be down to the employee, but more likely the issue is down to roles progressing and technology and software developing, leaving previously qualified employees lacking the skills they need.

-An example of this is, if a role requires an employee to know a programming language, but that develops and changes to a new language that the employee is not skilled in – there is now a skills gap, as the employees' abilities don’t align with those now required to do their jobs.
+An example of a skills gap is, if a role requires an employee to know a programming language, but that develops and changes to a new language that the employee is not skilled in – there is now a skills gap, as the employees' abilities don’t align with those now required to do their jobs.

 This is more of a ‘hard skill’ example, which most companies identify as their leading skills gap in the workplace.
 However, there are often soft skills that are also lacking and can provide a skills gap too.
 These include skills such as communication, time-management, and critical thinking.
 A 2022 study found that 83% of employers are struggling with employees having poor soft skills, and 78% were expecting to eventually have to confront a skills gap.